visgl/deck.gl/docs/layers/tile-3d-layer.md

 - Default: `onTileLoadFail: (tileHeader, url, message) => {}`
   - `url`: the url of the failed tile.
   - `message`: the error message.

+## Sub Layers

+The Tile3DLayer renders the following sublayers based on tile [format](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/master/specification#introduction):

+* `scenegraph` - a [ScenegraphLayer](/docs/layers/scenegraph-layer.md) rendering all the tiles with Batched 3D Model format or Instanced 3D Model format.
+  - `_lighting` is default to `pbr`.
+* `pointcloud` - a [PointCloudLayer](/docs/layers/point-cloud-layer.md) rendering all the tiles with Point Cloud format.
+  - `pointSize` is default to `1.0`.

 ## Source